wistia/wistia-open-docs/_posts/troubleshooting.md

 little wonky when you're pasting in that embed code.
 Luckily, lots of issues can be fixed with a few quick tweaks.

 Here are some common challenges, and how to overcome them. <a href="//fast.wistia.net/embed/iframe/jfgvzbaxu2?popover=true" class="wistia-popover[height=360,playerColor=84afde,width=640]">Never give up.
 Never surrender.</a><script charset="ISO-8859-1" src="//fast.wistia.com/assets/external/popover-v1.js"></script><script src="//fast.wistia.net/static/iframe-api-v1.js"></script>

 ### Fallback Embed

 The Standard inline embed, while awesome, doesn't work in every situation.
-We plan for a lot, but we can't plan got everything.
+We plan for a lot, but we can't plan for everything.
 If you're not seeing your embed, or something is funky, try using the Fallback (iframe) Embed.

 Then, [give us a holler](http://wistia.com/support/contact), so we can improve